-- (20) I deny Cari/snakes/water/every car/the proposition that mathematics reduces to logic. - (21) I assert Cari/snakes/water/every car/the proposition that mathematics reduces to logic.
+21. I assert Cari/snakes/water/every car/the proposition that arithmetic reduces to logic.

-Indeed, many and perhaps most UVPs appear to allow only NP complements that designate propositions or quantify over them ('logicism', 'the proposition that mathematics reduces to logic', 'what John said', 'every theorem of Peano arithmetic', etc.).
+Indeed, many and perhaps most UVPs appear to allow only NP complements that designate propositions or quantify over them ('logicism'; 'the proposition that arithmetic reduces to logic'; 'what John said'; 'every theorem of Peano arithmetic'; etc.).
 Exceptions to this seem primarily to involve cases like 'believe' and 'doubt', where NPs denoting things that in some sense can (or are thought to) give expression to propositions, or contain expressions expressing propositions, are also allowed:

-(22) Cari believes/doubts Terry/the Tarot cards/the Bible/furniture.
+22. Cari believes/doubts Terry/the Tarot cards/the Bible/furniture.

-However, even in these exceptional cases, the truth of the sentence is determined by whether the subject of the ascription bears the belief relation to some proposition (for example, to believe Terry presumably is to believe something Terry said, wrote or etc.).17
+However, even in these exceptional cases, the truth value of the sentence is determined by whether the subject of the ascription bears the belief relation to some proposition, (for example, to believe Terry presumably is to believe something Terry said, wrote or etc.).39

 This data, it seems to me, is quite suggestive.
 If UVPs really are univocal and express relations between individuals and propositions, then this would explain why the NP complements allowed by such verbs would be restricted to those that designate propositions (or designate things that give expression to or contain expressions expressing propositions).
-By contrast, if AVPs express two different relations, one of which obtains between individuals and propositions (their TC relations) and the other of which obtains between individuals and objects of various sorts (their NP relations), this would explain why the class of NP complements such verbs allow is so much wider than the class allowed by UVPs.
+By contrast, if AVPs express two

+(i) Cari believes Terry.